MISRE/MISRE/README.md

 Compiling on Linux/MacOSX:
 - Install the Eigen library (for instance 'brew install eigen' on OSX, xxxxxx in Ubuntu)
+- Configure cpp/sources/Makefile for your system
-- Go to cpp/source and type 'make'
+- Go to cpp/source and type 'make ; make install'

-Tested on OSX Mojave (10.14.6) and Ubuntu xxxx
+Tested on OSX Mojave (10.14.6) and Ubuntu 18.04.2 LTS